Sub-Faculty of Byzantine and Modern Greek

-The sub-faculty of Byzantine and Modern Greek at Oxford is unique in that it is the only department in Britain which offers Medieval and Modern Greek as a major component of a BA degree, and one of the select few where Modern Greek can be studied at graduate level.
+The Sub-Faculty of Byzantine and Modern Greek at University of Oxford is the only department in Britain to offer Medieval and Modern Greek as a major component of a BA degree, and one of the very few institutions worldwide where Modern Greek can be studied at graduate level.

-With a history of teaching Modern Greek since 1908 and the official establishment of the Bywater and Sotheby Professorship of Byzantine and Modern Greek Language and Literature in 1915, Oxford is also the longest-standing centre for the study of Medieval and Modern Greek literature and culture outside Greece.
+Oxford has taught Modern Greek continuously since 1908, with the Bywater and Sotheby Professorship of Byzantine and Modern Greek Language and Literature established in 1915.
+It is therefore the longest-standing centre for the study of Medieval and Modern Greek literature and culture outside Greece.

-Of the members of the sub-faculty, Professor Marc Lauxtermann teaches Medieval and Early Modern Greek language and literature and Greek linguistics, Associate Professor Dimitris Papanikolaou teaches Modern Greek literature and culture, and Kostas Skordyles teaches Modern Greek language, translation and history.
-Associate Professor Constanze Guthenke, of the Faculty of Classics, also contributes to the teaching of Modern Greek literature and culture (esp.
+Of the members of the sub-faculty, Professor Stratis Papaioannou teaches Medieval and Early Modern Greek language and literature, Professor Dimitris Papanikolaou teaches Modern Greek literature and culture, and Senior Lecturer Kostas Skordyles teaches Modern Greek language, translation and history while Faculty Research Fellow Pietro Bortone teaches Greek linguistics.
+Professor Constanze Guthenke, of the Faculty of Classics, also contributes to the teaching of Modern Greek literature and culture (esp.
 Poetry and the Reception of Classical literature).
 The sub-faculty additionally collaborates with a broad network of scholars and specialists from Oxford and beyond, who participate in our undergraduate teaching, graduate seminars and colloquia.

-A close community of students, researchers and tutors, the life in the department weaves undergraduate teaching with running graduate seminars, workshops, conferences, film screenings and cultural events open to the public, making the sub-faculty a dynamic hub for Modern Greek and Byzantine Studies.
+The sub-faculty fosters a close and vibrant academic community of students, researchers, and tutors.
+Undergraduate teaching is closely integrated with graduate seminars, workshops, conferences, film screenings, and cultural events, many of which are open to the public.
+This makes the sub-faculty a lively hub for Byzantine and Modern Greek studies.

-In addition to the other modern language sub-faculties of the Faculty of Medieval and Modern Languages, we maintain close links with the Faculty of Classics and the Faculty of History of the university, as well as SEESOX (South East European Studies at Oxford), the Archive of Performances of Greek and Roman Drama (APGRD), the Oxford Centre for Byzantine Research, the Hellenic Centre in London, as well with as the Society for Modern Greek Studies and the Oxford Greek Society.
+The sub-faculty maintains strong links with other modern language sub-faculties, as well as with the Faculty of Classics and the Faculty of History of the university, and with centres adn organisation including SEESOX (South East European Studies at Oxford), the Archive of Performances of Greek and Roman Drama (APGRD), the Oxford Centre for Byzantine Research, the Hellenic Centre in London, as well with as the Society for Modern Greek Studies and the Oxford Greek Society.

 The members of the sub-faculty play a central role in the editorial committees of the three main journals in the field published in Britain: Byzantine and Modern Greek Studies, Modern Greek Studies Online & Journal of Greek Media and Culture.